 Even if you're not lucky enough to be in Occidental for the April Fool's celebrations, this small Russian River Valley town (pop.
 1,115) is a great place to relax and explore.
 As the parade demonstrates, the arts center is in easy walking distance of "downtown," home to art galleries, gift shops, and renowned dining establishments.

 Founded as a railroad saloon and boarding house in 1879, the Union Hotel and Restaurant is now a lovely Italian cafe, bakery, and pizzeria, complete with red-checkered tablecloths and run by the property owners since 1925.
-And Negri's Original Italian Restaurant, with its vintage trattoria ambience, has been serving Italian classics since 1943
+Negri's Original Italian Restaurant, with its vintage trattoria ambience, has been serving Italian classics since 1943.
+And a cozy Victorian home has been converted into a local hangout at Barley & Hops Tavern, which offers inspired tavern food with craft beers on tap and in bottles.

-For a change of pace, try quick and tasty Mexican food at El Mariachi Mexican Café; choose from the healthy and organic breakfast and lunch selections at Howard Station Café, in a restored Victorian home; or try the local brews and from-scratch pub grub and Barley and Hops Tavern.
+For a change of pace, try quick and tasty Mexican food at El Mariachi Mexican Café, or choose from the healthy and organic breakfast and lunch selections at Howard Station Café, in a restored Victorian home.
 You can also check out the fresh produce and other offerings at the Friday night Occidental Bohemian Farmers Market, June through October at Second and Main.

 Written by Sonoma Insider Patricia Lynn Henley.